 When to Consult a Doctor

 For individuals with a mild case of flaky skin on the scalp, OTC dandruff products may suffice.
 However, if these products do not provide relief, it is advisable to seek medical advice.
 Additionally, individuals with undiagnosed patches of abnormal-looking skin on other parts of the body should also consult a doctor.
+A doctor can typically determine whether the condition is psoriasis, seborrheic dermatitis, or another skin condition through a thorough examination of the skin.
+In some cases, examining a skin sample under a microscope or performing a biopsy may be necessary for a definitive diagnosis.

 Related Link: Suffer From A Sport Injury?
 Here Is a Solution For Faster Recovery!